Tolka Park: Shelbourne F.C.

 In 1989, Shelbourne, who had played home games regularly in Tolka during the fifties, sixties, seventies, and early eighties, acquired Home Farm's long term lease from Dublin Corporation on the ground.
 Home Farm moved to their own ground in nearby Whitehall Stadium.
 Shelbourne invested heavily in the stadium, converting it into Ireland's first all-seater stadium and building a new stand behind the Drumcondra end goal in 1999.

+During the 1990s and early 2000s, Shels would regularly host top Premier League sides in high profile, profitable friendly games such as Manchester United, Liverpool, and Leeds United, Celtic were regular visitors as well along with more unusual guests such as Club Universidad Nacional of Mexico, FC Dnipro of Ukraine, and Brøndby.

 The first-ever League of Ireland match to be broadcast live on TV was a fixture between Shelbourne and Derry City, staged at Tolka Park during the 1996/97 season.

+On 7 April 1998, an FAI Cup semi-final replay against Finn Harps was delayed due to a bomb scare.